BenWilson-Mozilla/www.ccadb.org/policy.md

 * CP
 * CPS
 * Standard audit (WebTrust or ETSI)
-* Baseline Requirements (BR) audit (if the certificate is capable of issuing TLS/SSL server certificates)
+* TLS Baseline Requirements (BR) audit (WebTrust or ETSI) if the certificate is capable of issuing TLS/SSL server certificates
-* Extended Validation (EV) SSL and/or Code Signing audit (if applicable)
+* Extended Validation (EV) (WebTrust or ETSI), if applicable
+* Code Signing audit (WebTrust or ETSI), if applicable
+* S/MIME BR audit (WebTrust or ETSI), if applicable

 Exceptions to providing audit information: